 - Optional toppings: Greek yogurt, cilantro

-- Add olive oil to Instant Pot and set to saute function for 5 minutes.
+- Add olive oil to Instant Pot and set to sauté function for 1 minute to allow oil to heat up.
 Add onion, bell pepper, jalapeno pepper, chili powder, cumin, chipotle powder and salt and stir to combine.
-Add in garlic and set to saute for 1 minute.
+Set sauté function for 5 minutes.
+Add in garlic and set to sauté for 1 minute.

 - Add diced tomatoes, tomato sauce, black beans, kidney beans, elbow pasta and vegetable broth and stir to combine.